GregoireLamb/Landscape_colorization/README.md

 Image colorization is a popular topic in the field of image processing, and despite the substantial amount of effort invested in research, there always seems to be room for improvement.

-The paper **Colorful Image Colorization** from Zhang et al showed a great improvement in image colorization using a clever idea of color categorization and re-balancing classes.
-It inspired a lot Chen et al for the paper **Image Colorization Algorithm Based on Deep Learning** where they improved the neuron network architecture and used different activation functions.
+The paper **Colorful Image Colorization** from Zhang et al [[1]](#references) showed a great improvement in image colorization using a clever idea of color categorization and re-balancing classes.
+It inspired a lot Chen et al for the paper **Image Colorization Algorithm Based on Deep Learning** [[2]](#references) where they improved the neuron network architecture and used different activation functions.
 In practise they focused on faces colorization what inspired this project with the idea of using deep learning to train a colorization cnn specialized in landscapes.
+We will at first try to implement the CU-net network and train it on the landscape dataset describe bellow.
+Then we will try to improve it by using different activation functions or convolutional layers.

 ### Dataset